oracle/graal/substratevm/JNIviaSVM.md

 ## Initializing the Substrate VM

 Before making calls to the `Native.add` method, we need to create a Substrate VM isolate.
-Substrate VM provides special buildin to allow that:
+Substrate VM provides special built-in to allow that:
 `CEntryPoint.Builtin.CreateIsolate`.
 Define another method along your other existing `@CEntryPoint` methods.
 Let it return `long` and take no parameters:
 ```java